-Table 10 shows that the grants had large impacts for women on the likelihood of having any source of income and the overall income from any source (from both businesses and other sources).
-While 99% of the men in the comparison group already had at least one source of income, and therefore, grants did not have a significant effect at this margin, for women, the grants had a large effect on the likelihood have any source of income (11 pp, 14% increase relative to the comparison group).
-In terms of income from primary activity, the grant treatment effects were also positive and large for both men and women (see also Ancova results in Table C10).
-Note that, by construction, as explained in section 3, this variable was collected for respondents who reported a main income-generating activity other than their own business, or replaced with profits when their business was the main activity, and it should be read in parallel with the business outcomes results reported in Table 9.18
+Table 9 shows that the grants had large impacts for women on the likelihood of having any source of income and the overall income from any source (from both businesses and other sources).
+While 99% of the men in the comparison group already had at least one source of income, and therefore, grants did not have a significant effect at this margin, for women, the grants had a large effect on the likelihood of having any source of income (11 pp, 14% increase relative to the comparison group).
+In terms of income from primary activity, the grant treatment effects were also positive and large for both men and women (see also ANCOVA results and BDS only effect in Tables D3-D4).
+Note that, by construction, as explained in section 3, this variable was collected for respondents who reported a main income-generating activity other than their own business, or replaced with profits when their business was the main activity, and it should be read in parallel with the business outcomes results reported in Table 8.